zonbrisad/bashplates/README.md

 - [x] ascii table in hex
 - [ ] Rewrite hook system to elliminate hook variables
 - [ ] Rewrite bpFilterEscape so to not use external sed, if possible in future
+- [ ] Rewrite bpColorizeUrl so to not use external sed, if possible in future
+- [ ] Add basic regex cheatsheet
+- [ ] Add cheatsheet for loops (for, while etcb)
+- [ ] Add brace expansion to cheatsheet <https://www.howtogeek.com/725657/how-to-use-brace-expansion-in-linuxs-bash-shell/>

 ## Sugestions